 Dehumidify the room

 In some areas, the humidity is so high that your sweat will not actually evaporate, this will increase the discomfort of being in a hot room.
 In extreme cases where you also have some plants in the room, you might even find small water droplets forming on different surfaces in the room.
 Most people do not realize that having a room with high humidity which is rarely ventilated can actually cause serious health problems.
+How to keep a glass room cool?
+Keeping a glass room cool, will be fairly challenging, but your best option is to use a dehumidifier.

 High temperatures and high humidity is an ideal environment for black mold which grows on the walls.
 Some houses can be infested by black mold due to improper insulation where the walls can not “breathe”.
 Usually, this black mold grown in dark corners of the room left unchecked they could be a serious health issue.
 The problem is not with the actual mold but with its spores, which are small as dust particles, people with low immunity could end up developing allergies or different kinds of complications.